I Got A Major Label Meeting And Nothing Happened

 Oh, You Do Music?
 Yeah… Me Too…

-At this point in 2017, we all know someone trying to make it in the music business.
-Thanks to the world of technology we live in, the industry has easily become over-saturated with thousands, if not millions, of aspiring singers, producers, songwriters, musicians, DJ’s, etc. Anyone with a smartphone and a Wi-Fi connection can simply fill out their social media bio and give themselves whatever title they wish to be called.
+We all know someone trying to make it in the music business.
+Thanks to the world of technology we live in, the industry has become over-saturated with millions of aspiring singers, producers, songwriters, musicians, DJ’s, etc. Anyone with a smartphone and a Wi-Fi connection can simply fill out their social media bio and give themselves whatever title they wish to be called.
 With too much supply and not enough demand, its no wonder that so many are getting discouraged while in pursuit of their dreams.

 OLD WAY OF THINKING